Decibel (magazine): History

 Decibel was first conceived in late 2003 by journalist Albert Mudrian (born 1975), around the time he was finishing his book Choosing Death: The Improbable History of Death Metal & Grindcore (2004).
 Mudrian had previously written in a number of magazines published by the Philadelphia-based Red Flag Media, who he joined in 1997, and felt that there was "a market in the United States for a metal magazine that covered extreme music the way that magazines like Spin used to cover pop music and culture".
-He brainstormed some ideas for the magazine, including its name, with former Terrorizer editor Nick Terry (who Mudrian first contacted in 2002 to write the foreword for Choosing Death).
+Mudrian brainstormed some ideas for the magazine with former Terrorizer editor Nick Terry, whom he first contacted in 2002 to write the foreword for Choosing Death.
 The magazine's original title was Powertrip (after Monster Magnet's song and album); Terry pushed for naming it Sabotage (after the Beastie Boys song), though his idea was scrapped in light of the September 11 attacks.
-Mudrian and writer Nick Green cited Terrorizer as an influence on Decibels content and editorial style, although Mudrian felt that overall it drew more from his previous publications for Red Flag Media.
+In a 2007 interview, Mudrian and writer Nick Green cited Terrorizer as an influence on Decibels content and editorial style, although Mudrian felt that overall it drew more from his previous publications for Red Flag Media.
 Terry also felt that Alternative Press was "a possible deep-background influence" on the magazine and some of its writers.

 Decibel was officially launched in July 2004, with its initial lineup of journalists including Terry, Aaron Burgess, Iann Robinson and Kevin Stewart-Panko.
 The magazine's first issue, featuring The Dillinger Escape Plan on the cover, was published on September 4, 2004, with an initial circulation of 30,000 copies.
 In December, the Dillinger Escape Plan's second album Miss Machine was crowned "Album of the Year" for 2004 in the magazine's first ever critics' poll.

 On August 31, 2024, Decibel will hold a 20th Anniversary Show at the Brooklyn Bowl in Philadelphia, featuring Autopsy, Horrendous, Immolation, Krieg, Rid of Me, Deathevokation, Ecdysis and Crypt Sermon.

 Features

 Hall of Fame

 Each issue of Decibel features an article dubbed the Hall of Fame which pays tribute to a significant album in the history of heavy metal music.
 All contributing band members to the specific album must be alive at the time of interviewing.
-It was started in 2004 with the first ever inductee being Slayer’s Reign in Blood.
+It was started in 2004 with the first ever inductee being Slayer's Reign in Blood.
+According to Albert Mudrian in the book Precious Metal, he conceptualized the Hall of Fame "as a nice excuse for us to revisit some of our favorite records in the magazine."

 In 2009, 25 of the Hall of Fame entries were used as the basis for the book Precious Metal: Decibel Presents the Stories Behind 25 Extreme Metal Masterpieces released through Da Capo Press.
 The book also includes previously unreleased interview questions that were left out of the magazine articles, and a full piece on Darkthrone's Transilvanian Hunger that was never published in a magazine due to its length.